Strategic Shoveling for Avalanche Rescue

 Airway: Begin digging downhill (if you can) of the probe strike, and avoid standing on or above the probe to preserve the airway of the buried individual.
 You don’t want to collapse what little air pocket they may have!

 Burial Depth: The burial depth tells you how far downhill you need to be before digging in towards the probe.
-The general rule is 1.5x the burial depth found on your probe.
-For those of you bad at math (me…) moving one step downhill for a 1 meter or less burial, 2 steps downhill for 2 meters, 3 steps for 3 meters, etc. is easier to remember in the heat of the moment and will also be effective.
+The general rule is moving one step downhill for a 1 meter or less burial, 2 steps downhill for 2 meters, 3 steps for 3 meters, etc.

 Cascade Mountain Ascents